RaptorBlingx/AVAROS/README.md

 - Perfect for testing and learning

 ### Connect to Real Platform
-Configuration is done via the Web UI (Phase 2) or Settings API.
-Supports RENERYO and other energy management platforms with REST/MQTT/OPC-UA interfaces.
+Configuration is done via the Web UI wizard or Settings API.
+Supports `mock`, `reneryo`, and `custom_rest` platform profiles in the current setup flow.

 ---